 He had studied drama at Northwestern University.
 His friendly, resonant voice was perfect for radio.
 That’s where Tufeld resided prior to his television announcing career, which took off when “Space Patrol” debuted on KECA, ABC’s West Coast flagship, on March 9, 1950 (it became a radio show as well a few months later).
 My favourite radio work of his is with the future Fred Flintstone, Alan Reed, on “Falstaff Fables” (1950), featuring the Falstaff Openshaw character Reed did on Fred Allen’s show.
 Listen to one episode by clicking on the arrow.
 Try to resist going out to buy a Milky Way bar.

 If you read commercials on the air for a living, you can only hope to sound as good as Dick Tufeld.
 Here’s one of his countless TV spots.

-Late note: One of Dick’s grandchildren has pointed out in the comment section this full-length trailer for the Disney movie kids begged their parents to let them see again and again: “Mary Poppins.”
+Late note: One of Dick’s grandchildren has pointed out in the comment section he voiced this full-length trailer for the Disney movie that kids begged their parents to let them see again and again: “Mary Poppins.”